 - When the last sprig is attached, use the wire cutters to trim the wire.

-- Use the pliers to bend in the end of the wire so it doesn’t stick out.
+- Use the pliers to bend at the end of the wire so it doesn’t stick out.

 Your wreath will keep fresh for several weeks if hung outdoors.
 If you hang your wreath indoors, it will begin to dry out in a few days due to the heat/low humidity (especially if you hang it over the fireplace!).
 Just like the needles on Christmas trees, the foliage in your wreath will dry out in the weeks before Christmas.